edgedelta/edgedelta-lambda-extension/README.md

 Supported ENV_VARIABLES for Lambda Function are:

+- PUSHER_MODE: 'http' for hosted environments, 'kinesis' for firehose stream.
+Defaults to 'http'.
 - ED_ENDPOINT: Hosted agents endpoint.
-Required.
+Required if PUSHER_MODE is http.
+- KINESIS_ENDPOINT: Firehose stream endpoint.
+Required if PUSHER_MODE is kinesis.
 - ED_PARALLELISM: Determines the count of streamer goroutines to consume logs.
 Default is 1.
 - ED_LAMBDA_LOG_TYPES: Which types of logs you want to get from Lambda Funcion.
 Options are function,platform,extension.
 Default is function,platform.
 - ED_BUFFER_SIZE: Buffer size of the log channel before it block newly arrived logs.
 Default is 100.